Google Translate Disclaimer

 https://www.simcoemuskokahealth.org/Topics/HealthyEnvironments/Outdoor-environment/Wildfire-Smoke

-smoke from across Ontario, Canada, and even our Southern neighbours.
-Air quality and visibility due, symptoms of wildfire smoke exposure include:Sore throatEye irritation (sore and water eyes)Runny noses, to wildfire smoke.
+by wildfire smoke from across Ontario, Canada, and even our Southern neighbours.
+Air quality and visibility, , milder symptoms of wildfire smoke exposure include:Sore throatEye irritation (sore and water eyes)Runny, members to wildfire smoke.
 Ensure you have adequate supply of medication, food, and water.
-Ensure you have, go to take a break from the smoke.
-Know where to find information about local air quality, outside air from coming indoors.
-Close windows and doors Install high quality air filters Set HVAC
+Ensure, you can go to take a break from the smoke.
+Know where to find information about local air quality, , prevent outside air from coming indoors.
+Close windows and doors Install high quality air filters

 Did you find what you were looking for today?